stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 ## Taking initiative

 In many social contexts, it is expected that a man is going to take initiative (ask out, ask to kiss, etc).
 Even if she is interested, she may expect you to move things forward.
 If you don’t, she may assume that you are not interested in her at all.
-It is a pretty strong gender difference, and if you miss this one - well, you will pass on most of the women interested in you.
+It is a pretty strong gender difference, and if you miss this one - well, you will pass on most the women interested in you.
 (No, life is not a romantic comedy, in which it’s often the girl who asks the cute-but-shy boy out.)

 * [Cupid on Trial: A 4-month Online Dating Experiment Using 10 Fictional Singletons](http://jonmillward.com/blog/attraction-dating/cupid-on-trial-a-4-month-online-dating-experiment/)
 * [Men on Tinder Explain Why They Swipe Right on Literally Everyone](https://broadly.vice.com/en_us/article/men-who-swipe-right-to-everyone-on-tinder-explain-themselves) by Sirin Kale or [How Tinder “Feedback Loop” Forces Men and Women into Extreme Strategies](https://www.technologyreview.com/s/601909/how-tinder-feedback-loop-forces-men-and-women-into-extreme-strategies/)